 If you opt to bake these in the oven, place them in a preheated oven and bake at 200 degrees Celsius for 30 minutes.
 Ensure you turn them at the halfway point and coat them in any additional sweet and sour sauce you may have leftover to ensure they soak up as much flavour as possible and to reduce waste.
 I have to say that, although these skewers are nice baked, I much prefer them grilled or barbecued!

 Gluten free Chinese food can be hard to come by and sweet and sour was one of the dishes I really missed when I had to adopt a gluten free diet.
 This quick and easy sweet and sour sauce is so simple and can be used in a variety of dishes!
-For example, if you can’t find skewers you could adapt this to create a sweet and sour tofu dish similar to my Sweet & Sour Watermelon recipe which you can find here.
+For example, if you can’t find skewers you could adapt this to create my Sweet & Sour Tofu or, if you are feeling creative, try my Sweet & Sour Watermelon recipe which you can find here.

 To do this, simply coat the tofu in the cornflour and pan fry in some sesame oil along with the pineapple, pepper, onion, grated ginger and minced garlic.
 Once the tofu is golden brown and the vegetables are soft, pour in the sauce, (with one teaspoon of cornflour mixed in), and stir ensuring everything is fully coated.
 Top with some sliced spring onions and sesame seeds and serve with rice!

 If you are not really the biggest tofu fan you could swap this for a chicken substitute or even just stick with vegetable skewers coated in the sauce.
 I think these vegetables work the best as they are the ones found in traditional sweet and sour dishes, however, you could use green pepper instead of red or white onion instead of red.
 You could even add other vegetables like mushrooms or pieces of baby corn to the skewers if you had anything in that needed using up.